ReSplat: Learning Recurrent Gaussian Splatting: Abstract

 \section{Abstract}

-While feed-forward Gaussian splatting models provide computational efficiency and effectively handle sparse input settings, their performance is fundamentally limited by the reliance on a single forward pass during inference.
+While existing feed-forward Gaussian splatting models offer computational efficiency and can generalize to sparse view settings, their performance is fundamentally constrained by relying on a single forward pass for inference.
 We propose ReSplat, a feed-forward recurrent Gaussian splatting model that iteratively refines 3D Gaussians without explicitly computing gradients.
 Our key insight is that the Gaussian splatting rendering error serves as a rich feedback signal, guiding the recurrent network to learn effective Gaussian updates.
-This feedback signal naturally adapts to unseen data distributions at test time, enabling robust generalization.
+This feedback signal naturally adapts to unseen data distributions at test time, enabling robust generalization across datasets, view counts, and image resolutions.
 To initialize the recurrent process, we introduce a compact reconstruction model that operates in a $16 \times$ subsampled space, producing $16 \times$ fewer Gaussians than previous per-pixel Gaussian models.
 This substantially reduces computational overhead and allows for efficient Gaussian updates.
-Extensive experiments across varying of input views (2, 8, 16), resolutions ($256 \times 256$ to $540 \times 960$), and datasets (DL3DV and RealEstate10K) demonstrate that our method achieves state-of-the-art performance while significantly reducing the number of Gaussians and improving the rendering speed.
-Our project page is at \href{https://haofeixu.github.io/resplat/}{haofeixu.github.io/resplat}.
+Extensive experiments across varying number of input views (2, 8, 16, 32), resolutions ($256 \times 256$ to $540 \times 960$), and datasets (DL3DV, RealEstate10K, and ACID) demonstrate that our method achieves state-of-the-art performance while significantly reducing the number of Gaussians and improving the rendering speed.
+Our project page is at \href{https://haofeixu.github.io/resplat/}{haofeixu.github.io/resplat}. \keywords{Feed-Forward Gaussian Splatting \and Learning to Optimize \and Iterative Refinement}